nchah/freebase-triples/README.md

 - Tasks:
     - Simplifying Data
         - Convert N-Triples [(Wikipedia)](https://en.wikipedia.org/wiki/N-Triples) format to N3 [(Wikipedia)](https://en.wikipedia.org/wiki/Notation3) or other format.
 Working with the full URIs conforms to the standard, but can be unwieldy to use.
+Removing "http://rdf.freebase.com/*", "http://www.w3.org/*" with Regular Expressions.
             - Running on a head sample of 10k triples shows the following diffs in file size.
 The file size reduction where ~43% of the original is preserved looks promising.
             ```
+            # Test Files:
             Original:   fb-triples-10k.txt - 1368687 bytes
             c1:         fb-triples-10k-c1.txt - 589935 bytes (43.1%)
             c2:         fb-triples-10k-c2.txt - 589111 bytes (43.0%)